 A mother was spared jail after she admitted poisoning and smothering her daughter, a 20-year-old suffering from brain paralysis.

-Li Daohong fed her daughter Xiao Fei more than 200 sleeping pills in a Beijing hotel, and smothered the girl with towels and quilt after she was asleep.
+Li Daohong fed her daughter Xiao Fei more than 200 sleeping pills at a Beijing hotel, and smothered her with towels and a quilt after she fell asleep, the report said.

-Li's neighbors in her village sent a joint letter to the court, asking for mercy on the kind mother who could not afford a lawyer to defend herself.
+Li's neighbors sent a joint letter to the court asking for mercy for the woman, as she was unable to afford legal representation.

 Li was given a three-year jail sentence suspended for five years last week, by Beijing Haidian People's Court.

-"The court is convinced of the fact that the defendant has spent great energy and money on the victim, and the mounting psychological burden proved unbearable for her..."read out the judge in Li's verdict.
+In his verdict, the judge said, "The court is convinced that the defendant has spent a great deal of energy and money on the victim, and the psychological burden proved unbearable for her."

-"Our society should shoulder the burden, but not Li.
-A wholesome social system should be set up to scientifically allocate the energy and money of the many volunteers who would like to help the disabled," writes "Bingzi" in her blog.
+Another unspecified blog read: "Our society should shoulder the burden, not Li.
+A wholesome social system should allocate energy and money for volunteers who want to help the disabled."

-Liao Fei, associate professor of social psychology, Renmin University of China, noted that social attention should be drawn to the disabled as well as their families.
+Liao Fei, an associate professor of social psychology, Renmin University of China, said society should pay more attention to disabled people and their families.